maquenneville/wiki-what/README.md

 This script creates a chatbot that answers questions based on a specific Wikipedia page and its related pages.
 The chatbot uses context from the specified Wikipedia page and related pages to provide more accurate and detailed answers.

 # How to use

+0. Get your OpenAI API key if you don't have one already: https://platform.openai.com/overview

 1. Make sure you have installed the required dependencies:

 pip install pandas wikipedia openai bs4 lxml nltk